alexander-yu/stream/README.md

 #### Median

 Median keeps track of the median of a stream; this is simply a convenient wrapper over [Quantile](#Quantile), that automatically sets the quantile to be 0.5 and the interpolation method to be the midpoint method.

+#### IQR

+IQR keeps track of the [interquartile range](https://en.wikipedia.org/wiki/Interquartile_range) of a stream; this is simply a convenient wrapper over [Quantile](#Quantile), that retrieves the 1st and 3rd quartiles and sets the interpolation method to be the midpoint method.

 #### HeapMedian